woohoolabs/yin/README.md

  */
 public function createBook(JsonApi $jsonApi)
 {
-    // Hydrating the book from the request
+    // Hydrating a new book domain model from the request
     $hydrator = new CreateBookHydator();
     $book = $hydrator->hydrate($jsonApi->getRequest(), []);

     // Saving the newly created book
+    // ...

     // Creating the book document to be sent as the response
     $document = new BookDocument(